webpack/stylelint-webpack-plugin/README.md

 - Default: `'string'`

-Specify the formatter that you would like to use to format your results.
-See [formatter option](https://stylelint.io/user-guide/usage/options#formatter).
+Specify the formatter you would like to use to format your results.
+See the [formatter option](https://stylelint.io/user-guide/usage/options#formatter).

 ### `lintDirtyModulesOnly`